Swimming, bathing and hanging out at the Eisbach in Munich

-Every summer, young people plunge into the cold water of the Eisbach stream and float a few hundred meters to the Tivoli bridge.
+Every summer, young people plunge into the cold water anew.
+A few hundred meters of action in Munich’s Eisbach – from the entrance to the Tivoli Bridge and back on the streetcar.

-When she gets out of the water there and takes the streetcar back to the starting point in dripping swimming trunks, it still attracts a lot of attention today.
+When she gets out of the water there and takes the streetcar back to the starting point at Eisbach Englischer Garten in dripping swimming trunks, it still attracts a lot of attention today.

 Before you embark on this wet adventure, please read the following instructions carefully: